timjogorman/RicherEventDescription/guidelines.md

 at a specific time and TLINKed with \{next few weeks\}.
 But in some cases, its status as an EVENT is more ambiguous.

-\ex.
-I have explained this plan to both Miss Mullins and the primary team.
+- I have explained this plan to both Miss Mullins and the primary team.

 Here, there is no strong TLINK, and the plan itself isn't necessarily